kariane/brunordgs/README.md

 Enthusiast in web and mobile development 💜
 - I’m currently learning Javascript
 - I started learning web development in May of 2020
-- Focus on Node.js, React and React Native
+- Focus on learning Node.js, React and React Native

 Stay focused, drink coffee and go ahead.